 One billion pieces of composite waste material in the form of packaging, beverage cartons, photovoltaic modules or lithium-ion batteries end up in the landfill because they are difficult to recycle.

 Saperatecseparates the ingredients in the composite with a 100% success rate to extract valuable secondary raw materials.
 Using proprietary separation liquids the composite layers are separated, releasing the individual materials.
 This then provides new secondary material for recycling.
-The technique has been tried in an industrial pilot plant and applied for separating paper and plastic films in cartons, aluminum and plastic coatings, glass, semiconductors and plastic in PV modules, aluminum, lithium metal oxide, graphite and copper in lithium-ion batteries, glass and plastic in car glass.
+The technique has been tried in an industrial pilot plant and applied for separating paper and plastic films in cartons, aluminium and plastic coatings, glass, semiconductors and plastic in PV modules, aluminium, lithium metal oxide, graphite and copper in lithium-ion batteries, glass and plastic in car glass.

 Conduct feasibility studies with suitable liquid separators in their laboratory and pilot plant.
 The industrial process is then finalized along with an evaluation of the economic feasibility.
-So, potential partners, are assured of careful planning in science, practice and economics.

 Once this stage is over the engineering package follows with the description of processes and equipment